CodersMateusz/Gaming-Platform/README.md

-# game-hub
+# Gaming-Platform

-This is the react-app called game-hub that is based on original webpage - rawg.io.
+This is the react-app called Gaming-Platform that is based on original webpage - rawg.io.

 ## Sections of the project